 Future Meetings (last update: April 21th, 2018):

 The 102nd meeting will be hosted on April 11th-12th 2019 by Industrie- und Handelskammer Nordschwarzwald in Pforzheim (https://www.nordschwarzwald.ihk24.de/).
 Entitled with Mathematical optimization for hidden champions we will lighten up topics around optimization based analysis and decision making in particular from the perspective of small and medium production companies.
 Talks on methods, tools, applications and challenges are already welcome.
+Further details can be found in the announcement.
+The meeting will be held in German language.

 The 103rd meeting will take place in November 21st-22nd, 2019 entitled with Mathematical Optimization and Bioinformatics in Bad Honnef.